cwses1/blokscript-dot-com/index.md

-# Blokscript
+# BlokScript

-Blokscript is a programming language for [Storyblok](https://www.storyblok.com/).
+BlokScript is a programming language for [Storyblok](https://www.storyblok.com/).

 * [Use Cases](use-cases.html)
 * [How It Works](how-it-works.html)